On topological states and secular equations for quantum-graph eigenvalues: Introduction

 We recall that a quantum-graph eigenfunction $\psi(x; k)$ is an $L^2$-normalized continuous function that satisfies

 on the edges of a metric graph $\Gamma$, and certain conditions at the vertices.
-In this article we confine ourselves to Kirchhoff (a.k.a.\ Neumann-Kirchhoff \cite{Ber} or ``standard'') vertex conditions, according to which the sum of the outgoing derivatives at each vertex is $0$.
+In this article we confine ourselves to Kirchhoff (a.k.a.\ Neumann-Kirchhoff \cite{Ber} or ``standard'') vertex conditions, according to which functions are continuous at vertices and the sum of their outgoing derivatives at each vertex is $0$.
 We refer to \cite{BeKu,Ber,Post} for background and precise definitions of these operators.

 In \cite{KS99} the secular determinant was derived by regarding the vertex conditions and transfer operators on bonds as a linear system and using the methods of linear algebra to reduce them to a convenient form in which the combinatorial part is captured in a $2m \times 2m$ matrix acting on the set of oriented edges, known as the {\em bond-scattering matrix} $\mathcal{S}$.
 (Here and henceforth we set $m := |E|$, and $n:=|V|$.) \begin{defi} The bond-scattering matrix $\mathcal{S}$ is given as follows: \begin{itemize} \item $\mathcal{S}_{{\bf e^\prime}{\bf e}} = 0$ unless the terminal vertex $t({\bf e})$ equals the source vertex $s({\bf e^\prime})$. \item Otherwise, if ${\bf e^\prime} \ne - {\bf e}$, where $- {\bf e}$ designates the reversal of $- {\bf e}$, then $\mathcal{S}_{{\bf e^\prime}{\bf e}} = \frac{2}{d_{t({\bf e})}}$. \item If ${\bf e^\prime} = - {\bf e}$, then $\mathcal{S}_{-{\bf e}{\bf e}} = \frac{2}{d_{t({\bf e})}} - 1$. \end{itemize} \end{defi} We observe that the matrix $\mathcal{S}$ is unitary and doubly stochastic.
 (See the discussion of $\mathcal{S}$ in \cite{BeKu} for further details and \cite{BeWi} for some additional spectral properties of $\mathcal{S}$.)
 The bond-scattering secular determinant for the eigenvalues of a quantum graph joins the topological aspects of the graph with the analysis on the edges through a condition of the form